 As I was preparing this post, a brand-new travel hacking offer popped up that is great for earning AA miles.
 For a limited time, you can earn 35,000 points each for getting the Starwood Preferred Guest cards (personal + business) from American Express.

-SPG points are transferable to more than 30 airlines, including AA, and when you transfer there’s a 20% bonus.
+SPG points are transferable to more than 30 airlines, including AA, and when you transfer there’s a 20% welcome bonus.

 If you get both cards and transfer the full 35,000 points each, you’ll end up with 85,000 AA miles—more than enough to book The Apartment at its current rate (remember, you can change the date for the actual flight for a year), or well on the way to booking at the higher rate once the devaluation kicks in.